farmera/sare_grant/study_results_drones.md

 Regression is a statistical technique used to estimate relationships among variables where the focus is on a dependent variable and one or more independent variables.
 The independent variable is a 'predictor' while the dependent variable is the quantity one hopes to predict.
 In our study a host of known and unknown quantities could have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
-In a more scientific assessment each of these values might have been tracked and the complex relationships between them monitored.
+In a more rigorous study each of these quantities might have been carefully tracked and monitored.

-Our dependent variable was the final sucrose yield of each of the thirty sections that we variably treated with nitrogen.
+Our dependent variable was the final sucrose yield of each of thirty sections that we variably treated with nitrogen.
-Thus, in truth the dependent variable was also the spectral index value that was generated for a particular section.

 ![](img/ndvi/ndvi_winner.png)
 ![](img/N_bar.png)